webtranslateit/webtranslateit/README.md

 # What is Web Translate It anyway?

-Web Translate It is a web-based translation tool to collaboratively translate software.
+[Web Translate It](https://webtranslateit.com) is a web-based computer-aided translation tool to collaboratively translate software.

 To learn more about it, please visit our [tour page](https://webtranslateit.com/tour).